 The best way to start out a wine destination adventure has got to be by air.
 When I embarked upon the preconference for 2013 WBC I left from Seattle, got on an un-air conditioned bus and made the trek to Lake Chelan.
 It was so worth it to explore this interesting and tasty AVA.
 Only since 2009 has this wine play ground been designated an AVA, but what an awesome spot it is.
 With conditions perfect for wine, many wineries are now popping up.
 It is a wonderful destination for your vacation as well.

 First, we got to boldly go in a pontoon boat, where I had never been before.
 The aerial perspective was amazing to see the neatly cultivated fields.
 When we landed, tasting them was even better.
 Our first spot, as we touched down like geese on a bender, was Rio Vista.
 Lucky for them, they sell most of what they produce to their wine club members, who get to enjoy visits to this peaceful spot and enjoy the many wines they produce.
-From there, we were whisked off to a quick change, which was lamentably not enough time to enjoy Campbell's Resort., Midway between "Dirty Dancing" and "Butterfield 8" , every amenity was available and the place looked action packed I expected to see Elizabeth Taylor rounding the corner in search of lost weekend ice.
+From there, we were whisked off to a quick change, which was lamentably not enough time to enjoy Campbell's Resort., This wonderful place made me feel like I was in a movie.
+Midway between "Dirty Dancing" and "Butterfield 8" , every amenity was available and the place looked action packed I expected to see Elizabeth Taylor rounding the corner in search of lost weekend ice.
 A kitchen, intriguing furnishings and such a calming view await you there.